 Single nomination for RS poll in Arunachal

-With only a single nomination filed for the lone Rajya Sabha seat in Arunachal Pradesh till Tuesday, the last date for doing so, BJP nominee Nabam Rebia appears all set to be elected to it.
-Rebia is the lone candidate in the state to file his nomination for the Rajya Sabha election slated for June 19, Joint Chief Electoral Officer D J Bhattacharjee said..
+With only a single nomination filed for the lone Rajya Sabha seat in Arunachal Pradesh till Tuesday, the last date for doing so, BJP nominee Nabam Rebia appears all set to be elected.
+Rebia is the lone candidate in the state to file his nomination for the Rajya Sabha election slated for June 19, Joint Chief Electoral Officer D J Bhattacharjee said.

 He had filed his papers on Monday after the BJP central election committee nominated him as its candidate the day before.
-Rebia will be declared the winner without any election if he does not withdraw his nomination within the stipulated time, said the state legislative assembly secretary K Habung, who has been appointed the returning officer by the Election Commission.
+Rebia will be declared the winner without any election if he does not withdraw his nomination within the stipulated time or his paper is rejected, said the state legislative assembly secretary K Habung, who has been appointed the returning officer by the Election Commission.

 The scrutiny of the nomination papers will be held on June 10 and June 12 is the last date for withdrawal of nominations, Bhattacharjee said.
 The election process will be completed by June 22, he said.